 If you are not singing this term but would like one of the fabulous commemorative mugs, a snip at £6.50, can you please let Kath Danswan know by emailing her on email@example.com and she will reserve one for you.

 For those members who will be using their copies from 2013 there is a (lengthy!) list of corrections which may be found in "downloads".

-For those who will be acquiring new, updated, copies there is a (very short) list of corrections which may be found in "downloads".
+For those who will be acquiring the new, updated, copies there is a further updated list of corrections which may be found in "downloads".